 The quality of your tests can be gauged from the percentage of mutations killed.

-PIT produces easy to read HTML reports combining line coverage and mutation coverage information.
+The reports produced by PIT are in an easy to read format combining line coverage and mutation coverage information.

 Example snippet taken from coverage report of Wicket Core